 Despite misalignment on support of the Paris Agreement, Honeywell and AFPM are in general alignment on acknowledging the reality of climate change and the important role for companies to reduce emissions through innovation and increased efficiency.
 AFPM favors balancing environmental interests with the need to provide fuel and petrochemicals, and has been more limited in its advocacy for policies that would combat climate change.
-AFPM continues to provide Honeywell with a good forum for discussion about the oil and gas industry with many of our critical customers and peers.
+AFPM continues to provide Honeywell with a good forum for discussion of renewable fuels, low-emissions hydrogen, methane abatement and energy efficiency technologies with energy sector customers and peers.